yisayama13/responsive-html-template/README.md

 # responsive-html-template
-Responsive HTML email template designed for a national builders merchant.
+Responsive HTML email template designed and developed for a national builders merchant with an aggressive email schedule (3 - 5 emails a week).